 Every day the children receive a discrete phonics lesson for approximately 20 minutes.
-From September 2021 we will follow the Read, Write Inc (RWI) phonics programme.
+We follow the Read, Write Inc (RWI) phonics programme throughout the school.
 RWI is a systematic approach to learning to read using phonics.
 The phonic approach is to link the letter (grapheme) to the sound (phoneme).
 The children learn how to blend these sounds together to read words.
 Research has shown that teaching phonics in this systematic way is the most effective way to teach children to read.
 They learn fun songs, actions and rhymes to go with the new sounds and to aid writing letters.
 More information can be found on the Read Write Inc website https://home.oxfordowl.co.uk/reading/reading-schemes-oxford-levels/read-write-inc-phonics-guide/

 In Reception the children are encouraged to use ‘book talk’ and take a great interest in a variety of books.
 They learn how to handle books, discuss what is happening in the pictures and to make up their own stories.
 They will then read words as they begin to apply what they have learnt in their phonics sessions.
 The children will be given a reading book to share at home.